-The University of Roehampton as a member of TECHNE, invites applications for AHRC Studentships for Doctoral Training Programme in the 2018-2019 academic session.
+The University of Roehampton in the UK as a member of TECHNE invites applications for AHRC Studentships for Doctoral Training Programme in the 2019-2020 academic session.
 These studentships are available for postgraduate researchers.

-TECHNE is comprised of seven academic partner institutions: Royal Holloway University of London (co-ordinator), University of Roehampton, Brighton University, Kingston University, Royal College of Art, University of Surrey, University of the Arts London; and a range of cultural partner organisations including: Museum of London, Cultural Capital Exchange, Science Museum, Barbican, National Maritime Museum, Natural History Museum, British Film Institute (BFI), Drawing Room, Rose Theatre, English PEN, Victoria & Albert Museum, Brighton Festival, National Archives and Wired Sussex.
+Ttechnē is comprised of nine academic partner institutions: Royal Holloway University of London (co-ordinator), University of Roehampton, Brighton University, Kingston University, University of Surrey, University of the Arts London, University of Westminster, Brunel University and Loughborough University, London; and fifteen cultural partner organisations.

 Worth of Award